 First of all, if you are staying in a hotel in Porec, you don’t need to worry about breakfast.
 All Porec hotels offer a buffet breakfast included in the room rate.

-If you are staying in private accommodation or just like to have your breakfast out, then head to the Local Hero, Caffe & Brunch.
+If you are staying in private accommodation or just like to have your breakfast out, then since the Local Hero, the only breakfast-centric restaurant in Porec, closed, your choice will be limited.

 Ice cream in Porec